brombal/sqltags/README.md

 ## Cursors

-To reduce memory usage, it is possible to execute a query and fetch rows one at a time, instead of all at once using a cursor.
+To reduce memory usage, it is possible to execute a query and fetch rows one at a time (instead of all at once) using a cursor.
 To get a cursor, use the `.cursor()` method on a tagged query string.
 This returns an `AsyncIterable` that can be iterated using a `for await ... of` loop.

 ```ts